JetBrains/amper/docs/Documentation.md

 #### Configuring entry points

 ##### JVM
-By convention, a single `main.kt` file (case-insensitive) in the source folder is the default entry point for the application.
+By default, the entrypoint of JVM applications (the `main` function) is expected to be in a `main.kt` file (case-insensitive) in the `src` folder.

-Here is how to specify the entry point explicitly for JVM applications (main class):
+This can be overridden by specifying a main class explicitly in the module settings:
 ```yaml
 product: jvm/app